 Awamori is a great icebreaking tipple, one that opens doors and starts conversations with those around you.

-Distinctly Okinawan, Soki Soba is a delicious noodle soup that usually contains thick wheat noodles, fish cake and a thick slice of pork belly or boneless pork ribs.
+Distinctly Okinawan, Soki Soba is a delicious noodle soup, which usually features thick wheat noodles, fish cake and a generous slice of pork belly or boneless pork ribs.